JDGoldman/WebFormsWithBlazor/README.md

 ## Conclusion
 With these changes to the Web Forms Application and the Blazor Application, you can now use FormsAuthentication with a server-side Blazor application.

 I really hope this solution is helpful to somebody out there.
 I have pushed this out quickly as soon as I figured it out so that I could potentially save somebody else the task of figuring this out.
 I will try to refine this code more as I put it into production.
-For example, I need to verify if I need the configuration settings in the Owin Startup class -- if we are not really using Owin, we probably don't need it.

 ## Sources / References
 1. https://docs.microsoft.com/en-us/aspnet/core/security/cookie-sharing?view=aspnetcore-3.1